-MUS O316 Jazz Arranging 1 (2 cr.)
-P: O311 Fundamentals of Jazz Theory and O321 Jazz Improvisation 1 or permission of instructor.
+O316 Jazz Arranging 1 (2 cr.)
 Scoring for jazz instruments in various ensembles.
 Study of arrangers and arrangements in various styles to assimilate their characteristics; applications of these styles to original arrangements.

-MUS O317 Jazz Arranging 2 (2 cr.)
+O317 Jazz Arranging 2 (2 cr.)
 P: O316 Jazz Arranging 1.
 More advanced arranging for various combinations of instruments in different styles.

-MUS O318 Styles and Analysis of Jazz 1 (2 cr.)
-P: O311 Fundamentals of Jazz Theory and O321 Jazz Improvisation 1 or permission of instructor.
+O318 Styles and Analysis of Jazz 1 (2 cr.)
 Survey and analysis of jazz styles from ragtime and early jazz to swing and bebop.
 Repertoire, improvisation, instrumentation, role of instruments, major innovators and important groups.
 Includes transcription of jazz solos and their stylistic analysis.

-MUS O319 Styles and Analysis of Jazz 2 (2 cr.)
-P: O318 Styles and Analysis of Jazz 1.
+O319 Styles and Analysis of Jazz 2 (2 cr.)
+P.: O318 Styles and Analysis of Jazz 1.
 Survey and analysis of jazz styles from the cool school and hard bop to modal and contemporary styles.
 Continuation of O318 areas of focus.
 Includes transcription of jazz solos and their analysis.

-MUS O321 Jazz Improvisation 1 (2 cr.)
+O321 Jazz Improvisation 1 (3 cr.)
 Introduction to jazz improvisation.
 Chord/scale relationships, generic melodic patterns, standard harmonic patterns, tune learning.
-Jazz studies majors and minors only: Corequisite O311 Fundamentals of Jazz Theory (1 cr.).

-MUS O322 Jazz Improvisation 2 (3 cr.)
-P: O311

-Fundamentals of Jazz Theory and O321 Jazz Improvisation 1 or permission of instructor.
+O322 Jazz Improvisation 2 (3 cr.)
+P: O321 Jazz Improvisation 1 or permission of instructor.
 Theory and technique of Bebop.
 Theory and techniques of jazz improvisation with an emphasis on the vocabulary, style, and repertoire of the jazz common practice period (ca. 1940-1955).

-MUS O323 Jazz Improvisation 3 (3 cr.)
-P: O322 Jazz Improvisation 2 or permission of instructor.
+O323 Jazz Improvisation 3 (3 cr.)
+P: O321-O322 Jazz Improvisation 1 and 2 or permission of instructor.
 Modern concepts since 1955.
 Theory and techniques of jazz improvisation with an emphasis on the vocabulary, style, and repertoire of jazz since 1958.

-MUS O324 Jazz Improvisation 4 (3 cr.)
-P: O311 Fundamentals of Jazz Theory and O321 Jazz Improvisation 1 or permission of instructor.
+O324 Jazz Improvisation 4 (3 cr.)
+P: O321 Jazz Improvisation 1 or permission of instructor.
 Tune learning.
 Various approaches to facilitate learning jazz tunes in blues, rhythm, and standards categories among others.
 Study of commonalities and differences among tunes.

-MUS O325 Rhythm Section Literature and Performance Practice (2 cr.)
+O325 Rhythm Section Literature and Performance Practice (2 cr.)
 Jazz, Latin, and Rock repertory studied in light of historical rhythm section performance as well as modern applications.
 Historical, cultural, and conceptual aspects in the development of important rhythm section styles from the United States, Latin America, Cuba, the Caribbean, and Africa.
 May be taken more than once, for a maximum of 8 credits.